yayaa/ProgressedView/README.md

 }
 ```

 You can choose whether you need to display progress with seekbar or just with indeterminated progress bar.
-To display seek bar, you can check out examples.
+To display seek bar, you can check out examples;
+[for default seekbar][1]
+[for custom seekbar][2]

 Interpolations
 --------------